Stanley Kaplan: Career

-An aspiring physician, Kaplan hoped to enter medicine, but claimed he was rejected from all five New York City area medical schools because ethnic quotas for Jewish students had already been filled.
+An aspiring physician, Kaplan hoped to enter medicine, but said he was rejected from all five New York City area medical schools because ethnic quotas for Jewish students had already been filled.
 In his autobiography, he asserted that this experience led him to favor standardized testing, which he believed would have allowed him to demonstrate his merit to medical schools.

 In 1938, Kaplan founded the Stanley H. Kaplan Co. as a tutoring service based in the basement of his parents' home in Brooklyn, New York.
 At first, he tutored high school students to take the New York State Regents Examinations, but in 1946, in response to a student's request, Kaplan expanded his business to include preparation for what was then called the Scholastic Aptitude Test (SAT).
 This coincided with a large increase in college enrollment following World War II, when the United States government passed the GI Bill.

 Kaplan marketed his for-profit company's products on the notion that its tutorials and test preparation materials could increase a student's SAT scores.
 In 1979, the Federal Trade Commission (FTC) launched an investigation into claims that the test prep industry was advertising its services too aggressively.
 Kaplan had claimed that his company could increase a student's SAT score by 100 points, though he never paid for advertising this claim.
 The Federal Trade Commission concluded that Kaplan may indeed raise a student's math and verbal SAT scores, but only by an average of 25 points, not the 100 points that Stanley Kaplan had believed.